SthephanShinkufag/atomboard/README.md

  7. Navigate your browser to `imgboard.php` and the following will take place:
     - The database structure will be created.
     - Directories will be verified to be writable.
-    - The board index will be written to `TINYIB_INDEX`.
+    - The board index will be written to `ATOM_INDEX`.

 Moderating
 ------------